coerciasink/boards/readme.md

 - [ ] sort by option
 - [ ] add an option to copy a list of images to clipboard
 - [ ] example site
+- [x] Random 100 pins from a folder feature.
+	- [x] You can also make this a static site feature,
+	- [x] add the utility in the python project instead of thr final product.
+The arguement will specify which directory to use.